eqmvii/echat/README.md

 A simple chat program using React, Express, PostgreSQL and deployed to Heroku.

+Unit tests in jest via the /src/App.test.js file

+In progress: Modularizing code and adding Redux

 echat is deployed to https://eqmvii-echat.herokuapp.com

 By Eric Mancini (https://github.com/eqmvii)